 Celebrate Hanukkah by remembering the flavors of fall with these apple-spiced donuts!
 Apples, cinnamon, and apple pie spice add autumn flair to this baked cake donut recipe.
 If you like these, be sure to try some of our other amazing baked donut recipes.

-These snickerdoodle cookies, filled with a sugary cinnamon and nut filling, take the shape of traditional rugelach.
+These snickerdoodle cookies—filled with a sugary cinnamon and nut filling—take the shape of traditional rugelach.
 Don't be intimidated by the shape: It's just like a crescent roll!
-An extra sprinkle of powdered sugar makes these a great sweet treat to accompany your holiday table.
+An extra sprinkle of powdered sugar ($2, Target) makes these a great sweet treat to accompany your holiday table.
 Check out our other sweet treats for the holidays.

 Coconut macaroons become a sweet Hanukkah dessert with this delicious macaroon recipe.
-After the cookies have cooled, dip in blue frosting and add white sprinkles.
+After the cookies have cooled, dip in blue frosting and add white sprinkles ($4, Target).
 Display these delicious treats on a DIY Hanukkah serving tray.
-To make the Star of David on the tray, use foil tape cut in thin strips.
+To make the Star of David on the tray, use foil tape cut into thin strips.

 A generous slather of chocolate-hazelnut spread and chopped hazelnut take this swirled Hanukkah dessert recipe over-the-top.
 Not a fan of hazelnuts?
 Try using purchased cookie butter instead.

 Make-Ahead Tip: After shaping and placing in pan, cover and chill 24 hours.
 Let stand at room temperature for 2 hours or until nearly double in size.
 Brush and bake as directed.